How long are private lessons and how often do they occur?

 While having a parent with musical knowledge and experience can be helpful to any young musician, even a parent without a musical background can be a great mentor.
 Simply sitting in on a few classes, talking with the instructor about goals and possible challenges, and discussing tools for overcoming difficult passages can help your child excel.

 Our policy states that we do not offer make-up lessons for student absences regardless of prior notice.
 If a student is absent for any reason we would encourage that student to send in a friend or family member to make use of the time.
 If this is not possible, although not guaranteed, if you speak to the front desk we may be able to fit you in another time slot when another student is absent.
 This would be limited to the teacher’s schedule and availability.

 How much do lessons cost and how do I pay for them?

-Lessons are competitively priced and vary depending on whether they are group or private lessons, and on the level and experience of the instructor.
+Lessons are competitively priced and vary depending on the level and experience of the instructor.
 Please contact our studios for detailed rates.

 Lessons are billed on the first of each month and are paid by either pre-authorized Visa or MasterCard, or post-dated cheques.